 - The concave arc part can be regarded as drawing deformation.

-The joints between each section of the unfolding line calculated by the theory are generally not smooth, so the unfolding line with good quality must be obtained after post-transition treatment.
+The joints between each section of the unfolding line calculated by the theory are generally not smooth, so it is necessary to obtain a high-quality unfolding line through post-transition treatment.

 Fig. 1 3D drawing of 8228 mesh cover product

 Based on the consistency of the hole shape, 26 holes require expansion, which in turn demands 26 calculations.
 It is evident that the calculation workload for the entire oil tank hole is substantial.

 Moreover, theoretically, the concave arc needs to be computed based on the flanging of the circular hole.
 However, upon checking the corresponding formulas, only three cases were found, namely (a) flanging of the flat section, (b) flanging of the deep drawing part, and (c) flanging after deep drawing.

 In this particular example, the flanging of the oil groove hole on the quadrangular surface can only be approximately estimated since there is no specific formula to accurately calculate it.

 Therefore, the expansion of the neutral layer has certain limitations.